-Ransomware damage in 2015 was pegged at $325 million, but it is expected to jump to $11.5 billion in 2019.
+Ransomware damage in 2015 was pegged at $325 million, but it is expected to jump to $11.5 billion.
 Companies who are unlucky to fall victim to these attacks permanently lose a part or all of their company data.

 Ransomware works just like your typical kidnap-for-ransom crime: criminals kidnap someone important to you and you need to pay ransom money for that person to be released.
 Unfortunately, there is no guarantee that the kidnappers would stick with the deal and release the victim after payment.
 This is the same with ransomware, except the criminals are hackers and the victim is your data.

 Ransomware is usually distributed by clicking on malicious links or installing malicious apps that download the ransomware in the background.
 The criminals then encrypt your files and documents to hold them hostage until you pay the ransom.
 Even after you pay, though, the attackers merely send a fake decrypting key, which you can’t use to recover your files.This threat is going to be more prevalent this year as attackers become more proficient at distributing ransomware.

 With the rise of smart technology, the Internet of Things is becoming more popular each day.
 According to a study by Statista.com, devices connected to the IoT are estimated to reach almost 31 billion in 2020.

 These connected devices, such as household appliances, cars, manufacturing equipment, medical devices, smart watches, and smartphones, make our lives convenient and comfortable.
 IoT devices can also help businesses save money and time by streamlining their processes.

 However, the more devices are connected to the IoT, the more opportunities there are for cyber attackers to exploit the vulnerabilities of these systems.
 Once these IoT devices are controlled by hackers, they can be used to harass people, create chaos, or lock down equipment.